grnet/synnefo/docs/cyclades-api-guide.rst

     }
   }

-.. note:: In OS Compute API  the ``values`` level is missing from the response
+.. note:: In OS/Compute API  the ``values`` level is missing from the response

 Set / Update Image Metadata ...........................

-In Cyclades API, setting new metadata and updating the values of existing ones is achieved with the same type of request (POST), while in OS Compute API there are two separate request types (PUT and POST for `setting new <http://docs.openstack.org/api/openstack-compute/2/content/Create_or_Replace_Metadata-d1e5358.html>`_ and
+In Cyclades API, setting new metadata and updating the values of existing ones is achieved with the same type of request (POST), while in OS/Compute API there are two separate request types (PUT and POST for `setting new <http://docs.openstack.org/api/openstack-compute/2/content/Create_or_Replace_Metadata-d1e5358.html>`_ and